apache/druid/docs/api-reference/api-reference.md

 `GET /druid/coordinator/v1/compaction/status?dataSource={dataSource}`

-Similar to the API `/druid/coordinator/v1/compaction/status` above but filters response to only return information for the {dataSource} given.
+Similar to the API `/druid/coordinator/v1/compaction/status` above but filters response to only return information for the dataSource given.
-Note that {dataSource} given must have/had auto-compaction enabled.
+The dataSource must have auto-compaction enabled.

 #### Automatic compaction configuration